Battered by North Atlantic storms and often shrouded in fog, the cooks of Newfoundland have developed dishes aimed at

 The ingredients―flour, butter, raisins, brown sugar, molasses, and breadcrumbs―are mixed together with ginger, allspice, and cinnamon.
 This is then boiled in a pudding bag and served with a generous drizzle of hot rum sauce.

 In a similar vein, there is the bakeapple that, naturally, has nothing to do with apples.
 The central ingredient is a fruit that grows in peat bogs that some call a bog berry or swamp berry.
 But the marketing people got hold of these unappealing names and named it cloudberry.
 It goes in pies, tarts, and jams.

 It's an expensive delicacy because berry pickers have to bend double to pluck them off the low shrubs on which they grow, all the while fighting off clouds of mosquitoes.

 There’s a theory that the name comes from a French explorer of long ago who asked, “baie qu’appelle?” (what is this berry called?).
-Phonetically, and massaged by a Newfoundland accent, brings us to bakeapple.
+Phonetically and massaged by a Newfoundland accent, it brings us to bakeapple.

 How to Become an Honourary Newfoundlander